jasonkylefrank/Front-end-Curriculum/ES6-JavaScript/README.md

 Now that you've read about ES6 features, its time to try them out!
 Babel has a very handy <a href="{{ book.linkBabelEditorBlockScopeExample }}">online transpiler</a> that you can use to learn ES6!
 See your code transpiled as you type:

 <a href="{{ book.linkBabelEditorBlockScopeExample }}">![](_assets/babel.png)</a>

+## Advanced Learning Resources

+Ready to dive in deep into specific ES6 features?
+If so, here's more resources for you:

+1. "[**We have a problem with promises**](http://pouchdb.com/2015/05/18/we-have-a-problem-with-promises.html?utm_source=javascriptweekly&utm_medium=email)" by Nolan Lawson.
+This covers nuances and best practices for working with ES6 promises.